 How do I Know if my AED is Recalled?

 Manufacturers are required to report to the FDA a correction or removal of a product if it involves a risk of health within ten working days of the recall.
 If the manufacturer cannot make direct contact with the end user, they may use the news, social media or even post public flyers in an effort to reach the maximum number of people.

-You can access the database for medical device recalls on the FDA's website.
-If you’re not sure whether your AED device has been recalled, you can contact ThinkSafe.
-They can answer any questions you might have regarding the recall or upgrade status of your specific AED device.
+You can access the database for medical device recalls on the FDA’s website.
+We can answer any of your questions regarding the recall or upgrade status of your specific AED device.
 The FDA also publishes a weekly FDA Enforcement Report where you can find all enforcement actions including recalls, field corrections, seizures, and injunctions.